Family Ties Mom and Breast Cancer Survivor

 Meredith donates a portion of the proceeds from her line of skin care products to the Meredith Baxter Foundation for Breast Cancer Research.
 For more information visit www.meredithbaxtersimpleworks.com.

-This article was originally published in Coping® with Cancer magazine, March/April 2003.
+This article was printed from copingmag.com and was originally published in Coping® with Cancer magazine, March/April 2003.